-We are considering two alternatives to the proposed action as part of this process: Issuance of an Enhancement of Survival Permit for a Candidate Conservation Agreement With Assurances, and a No Action Alternative.
+We are considering two alternatives to the proposed action as part of this process: Issue an ESP for a CCAA, and a No Action Alternative.

-1. Issuance of an Enhancement of Survival Permit for a Candidate Conservation Agreement With Assurances
+1. Issue an Enhancement of Survival Permit for a Candidate Conservation Agreement With Assurances

-Under this alternative, instead of approving the HCP and issuing an ITP, the Service would issue an enhancement of survival permit (ESP) pursuant to section 10(a)(1)(A) of the ESA, supported by a candidate conservation agreement with assurances (CCAA), to the applicant for incidental take associated with the covered activities in the CCAA.
+Under this alternative, instead of approving the HCP and issuing an ITP, the Service would issue an ESF pursuant to section 10(a)(1)(A) of the ESA, supported by a CCAA, to the applicant for incidental take associated with the covered activities in the CCAA.
 The proposed covered activities in the CCAA would be the same as those proposed in the HCP.
 The permit term for the ESP would be 30 years.
 Under this alternative, it is assumed the applicant (in the role of CCAA administrator) would require enrolled projects to implement all the avoidance, minimization, mitigation, monitoring, adaptive management, and reporting processes described in the HCP as part of the CCAA.
-It is anticipated that a similar level of wind, solar, power line, and communication tower development within the permit area would occur under an HCP or a CCAA for each project.
-However, the enrollment of projects under the CCAA would end upon the future date of a possible listing of the covered species; whereas, the HCP enrollment would continue for the duration of the permit.
-We anticipate that this alternative would result in the same level of potential impacts to LEPC and the same level of LEPC conservation as what is proposed in the HCP for those enrolled prior to listing, but projects after a potential listing would need to develop their own HCPs or find an alternative coverage for incidental take.
+It is anticipated that a similar level of oil and gas development within the permit area would occur under an HCP or a CCAA for each project.
+However, the enrollment of projects under the CCAA would end on the future date of a possible listing of the covered species, whereas the HCP enrollment would continue for the duration of the permit.
+We anticipate that this alternative would result in the same level of potential impacts to LEPC and the same level of LEPC conservation as what is proposed in the HCP for those enrolled prior to listing; however, projects after a potential listing would need to develop their own HCPs or find an alternative coverage for incidental take.
 This action would be consistent with existing Service guidance for conservation actions of unlisted species.